 - Prioritise the safety and security of tenants and other household members who are victims of DFV, including ensuring that appropriate authorities and/or supports are involved. - Assist victims of DFV to maintain their housing, where it is safe to do so. - Enable DFV to be reported to us in different ways, including in person, in writing, over the phone and online. - Establish a single point of contact to avoid the need for victims to re-tell their situation or history to multiple people. - Ensure that victims know that they can meet staff in confidence at the WHC offices or at an agreed safe venue.
-We will also agree to the method of contact that the victim wishes us to use to stay in contact with them. - Investigate all reports of DFV that we receive, acknowledging that reports of antisocial behaviour may be related to incidents of DFV. - Report children at risk of harm to the NSW Department of Family and Community Services (FACS). - Explain the range of alternative housing options available and the implications for their tenancy. - Work with partner agencies to ensure coordinated services to prioritise the victim's (including children) safety. - Advise victims of external agencies who can offer further advice and support (e.g. for advice on tenancy issues, legal matters etc.) and make referrals with their consent, on their behalf, if required.
+We will also agree to the method of contact that the victim wishes us to use to stay in contact with them. - Investigate all reports of DFV that we receive, acknowledging that reports of antisocial behaviour may be related to incidents of DFV. - Report children at risk of harm to the NSW Department of Communities and Justice (DCJ). - Explain the range of alternative housing options available and the implications for their tenancy. - Work with partner agencies to ensure coordinated services to prioritise the victim's (including children) safety.